Travel Advisory for People's Republic of China

 Do

-- Carry your passport and registration documents at all times.
+- Carry your passport at all times as it is a legal requirement.

 Don't

-- Do not photograph or film demonstrations, police, or military installations without permission.
+- Do not photograph military installations, police, or government buildings.

 Advisory Comparison by Government Source